 300 Dollar Road • Sun Valley, Idaho • 83353

 The roofline mirrors the mountains and sky and is structured by a huge main truss, supporting a permanent copper header and steel cable net.
 A seasonal luminous tensile membrane covering 1600 seats.
 A permanent steel cable net with a copper roof structure provides cover over the stage and support facilities.
 The surrounding landscape is sculpted into an undulating park gently elevated like a natural amphitheater, with views of Trail Creek Canyon, Dollar Mountain and Baldy

 ETIQUETTE IN THE PAVILION

 - Coolers and glass containers are not permitted inside the Pavilion.

-- The Sun Valley Pavilion is an open-air venue.
-Weather in the mountains is unpredictable, so please plan accordingly.
+- The Pavilion is an open-air venue.
+Weather can be unpredictable.
+Please plan accordingly.

 - Please set all mechanical and electronic devices (watches, phones, other communication and medical devices, etc.) which emit rings, beeps, alarms and other sounds to their non-audible settings.

 ETIQUETTE ON THE LAWN